Adnanghanchi/Odoo-Payment-Provider/README.rst

 -----

 1. During checkout, users can select custom as a payment option on your website.
-2. After clicking "Pay Now," users will be redirected to the Sadad payment screen to complete the transaction.
+2. After clicking "Pay Now," users will be redirected to the custom payment screen to complete the transaction.

 .. image:: https://res.cloudinary.com/dqioxqal2/image/upload/v1730188504/sadad4_qhzhsw.png
    :alt: custom Payment Option in Website